 Close to the French border in the Rhineland-Palatinate, Pirmasens is surrounded by the beautiful Palatinate Forest.
-The city with approximately 45,000 inhabitants is known for its shoe manufacturing, the home of Germany’s largest outlet center (over 100 stores) and its close proximity (10 kilometer) to the French Alsace/Lorraine region.
+The city with approximately 45,000 inhabitants is known for its shoe manufacturing, the home of Germany’s largest outlet center (over 100 stores) and its close proximity (10 kilometers) to the French Alsace/Lorraine region.
 This charming town has a traditional feel that is reflected by its attractive architecture as well as in the demeanor of the locals.

 The importance of military history is indicated by the city’s circular Celtic walls and medieval castles to the more recent Siegfried Line strongholds.
 In fact, the city was founded by the passion for the military by Landgrave Ludwig IX who chose Pirmasens as his residence in 1741 because he was not allowed to keep grenadier guards in the French town Bouxwille.
 Within a few years the first Pirmasens Garrison grew from 37 to several thousand grenadiers.